davipviana/burger-builder/README.md

 # Burger Builder
 This is a funny React application where you can log in, build and order a custom burger.
-It's optimized to work on mobile devices and was created using [Create React App](https://github.com/facebook/create-react-app).
+It's optimized for mobile devices and was created using [Create React App](https://github.com/facebook/create-react-app).

 ![Screeshots](docs/assets/screenshots.png)

-Included React features:
+Tools, features and libs used:
 - [Redux](https://redux.js.org/)
 - [Redux Saga](https://redux-saga.js.org/)
 - [React Hooks](https://reactjs.org/docs/hooks-intro.html)